 The language option in the setup menu is automatically highlighted the first time menus are displayed.
 Choose a language and set the camera clock.

 1 Turn the camera on.

-2 Highlight [Language] in the setup menu and press .
+2 Highlight [Language] in the setup menu and press ().

-- The [Language] item is automatically highlighted in the setup menu the first time the MENU button is pressed after purchase. - For information on using the menus, see "Using the Menus" 81).
+- The [Language] item is automatically highlighted in the setup menu the first time the MENU button is pressed after purchase.